“Can you please explain how to translate ‘get’ into Spanish for active and passive causative sentences?” – Real Fast Spanish Subscriber.

 In contrast, when we need to form passive causative sentences in Spanish, we often need a reflexive verb and the subjunctive mood.

-When it comes to causative sentences, to avoid the subjunctive, we simply need to remove the subject of the sentence.
+So, when it comes to avoiding the subjunctive in passive causative sentences, we simply need to remove the subject of the sentence.